Kidney Foundation of Canada

 About Kidney Foundation of Canada:

 Founded in 1964, Kidney Foundation of Canada works to eliminate the burden of kidney disease for patients and their families.
 The charity's programs focus on funding research, serving patients, increasing public awareness of kidney disease, and advocating for better healthcare.
-The Foundation reports that one in ten Canadians has kidney disease and 3,200 people are waiting for a kidney transplant with a median wait time of three years and nine months.
-The Foundation has three programs: patient services, public education, and research.
+The Foundation reports that one in ten Canadians has kidney disease, and 3,100 people are waiting for a kidney transplant with a median wait time of three years and seven months.
+The Foundation has three programs: patient servicespublic education, and research.
+Its head office is in Montreal, QC.

-The Foundation’s research granting program funds research across Canada related to kidney disease.
-In F2021, the Foundation distributed 95 grants to 30 research institutes, supporting 437 researchers.
-25 grants went to KRESCENT Awards, 55 to Kidney Health Research Grants and 9 to Allied Health Kidney Awards.
-The KRESCENT program is focused on recruiting and training future leaders in kidney research, and Allied Health Awards encourage students to pursue master’s level education in nephrology (kidney specialization).
+Research – 41% ($5.0m) of program spending: The program funds research related to kidney disease across Canada.
+In F2022, the Foundation distributed 101 grants to 30 research institutes, supporting 486 researchers.
+32 grants went to KRESCENT Awards, 51 to Kidney Health Research Grants and 9 to Allied Health Kidney Awards.
+The KRESCENT program focuses on recruiting and training future leaders in kidney research, and Allied Health Awards encourage students to pursue master’s level education in nephrology (kidney specialization).

 My anchor